elvisimprsntr/siriproxy-radstat/README.md

 Let me know if you want to collaborate.

 - Update plugin to support v1.3 API and features.
-- Add supprt for multiple thermostats.
+- Add support for multiple thermostats.

 Licensing